What is unique about North Star Community?

 Why and how did North Star Community Services begin?

-Forty-two years ago, older adults with age-related disabilities were increasing in number in the area, thanks to improved life-expectancy and medical care.
+Forty-three years ago, older adults with age-related disabilities were increasing in number in the area, thanks to improved life-expectancy and medical care.
 Services that could prevent premature nursing home placement for frail older adults and provide a break for their caregivers were urgently needed.
 An adult day care center, a new concept at the time, was considered an ideal solution.
 Volunteer leadership headed by a Junior League Task Force and other civic-minded volunteers, along with the Hawkeye Valley Area Agency on Aging (now known as NEI3A) -- which served as the registered office and sponsor -- organized and opened the Newel Post Adult Day Care Center, in the Calvary United Methodist Church on the corner of E. 4th and Newell Streets in Waterloo in 1975, under the "umbrella" of Adults Care, Inc. (the original name of North Star Community Services).

 When did North Star Community Services begin serving young adults with intellectual and developmental disabilities?